Experience the World With Us!

 Experience first-hand how people live, work, eat, and play.
 Participate in tribal rituals.
 Embark on a spiritual journey.
 Meditate while on retreat with Tibetan monks.
 Visit ancient temples and spectacular historical sites, such as the Taj Mahal or Machu Picchu.
 Explore some of the world’s greatest cities, such as Delhi, Bangkok, Kathmandu, La Paz, Cuzco, Quito, Nairobi, Dar es Salam, and more.

 Lend a hand and make a difference.
-Participants become personally involved in the issues and needs of the communities which they visit—a path towards the richest understanding of a culture.
+Those who participate in our gap year travel programs become personally involved in the issues and needs of the communities which they visit—a path towards the richest understanding of a culture.
 Typical community service projects include: helping to build or renovate schools and homes in poor areas of Nepal, teaching English to Tibetan refugees, helping to build an orphanage in Bolivia, doing conservation work in the Ecuadorian rainforest, and constructing clean water tanks in African villages.